-All business students will need a registration PIN to enroll for classes.
-Freshmen, sophomore, junior and first-semester senior students are required to meet with an academic advisor in Cook 130 prior to receiving their registration PIN.
-Second-semester seniors may pick up their PIN in Cook 130.
-Students advised in SES (Student Educational Services) or in the Pre-Professional Health Program will receive their PIN from those advisors.
+All business students are required to meet with an academic advisor in Cook 130 to get cleared to register for classes.
+Students advised in SES (Student Educational Services) or in the Pre-Professional Health Program will meet with those advisors to get cleared to register.

-If you are an accounting or international business student, you will need to meet with your faculty mentor prior to enrolling for courses.
+If you are an accounting or international business student, you will need to meet with your faculty mentor as well.
+In addition, second semester freshmen students and first semester sophomore students will meet with their assigned faculty mentor.
 Please check your Student Information on the University Self-Service Banner if you do not know the name of your faculty mentor.
-Other business students are encouraged to meet with a faculty member from their department, or you can meet with an academic advisor in the Undergraduate Student Services office in Cook 130.
+Other business students are encouraged to meet with a faculty member from their department.

 After receiving any necessary advising, you may register in the following ways:

-- You can use your access to the University Self-Service Banner to enroll yourself for classes.
+- You can access Self-Service Banner to enroll yourself for classes.
 You are responsible for following all course pre-requisites and for fulfilling your degree requirements.
 If you have questions about any aspect of your program, please contact an academic advisor in Cook Hall 130.

 - You can complete a registration form and bring it to Cook Hall 130 and the staff will register you for courses.

 AUDIT — The audit option allows a student to sit in on a class without receiving a regular letter grade.
 Tuition is charged as for a regular course, but a course taken on an audit basis will not fulfill any requirement or be counted towards the degree.
 The audit option must be chosen during the first 21 days of the semester (see class schedule) and arrangements must be made with the faculty as to the requirements to audit the course.